Trung0246/Shmup/README.md

 * Add new type of direction *same* that fire multiple direction at same time based on angle (may not useful)
 * Add new fire type *aimSequence* (may not possible)
 * Add *count* bulletGroup (may not possible)
-* Make *update* commands to possible update only one action or multiple action if array of actions
 * Add *pause* and *stop* methods
 * Add *reset* commands for sequence or reset something else?
 * Add *delete* methods for delete all bullet?